containers/toolbox/test/system/README.md

 and [bats-assert](https://github.com/bats-core/bats-assert).
 These libraries are provided as git submodules in the `libs` directory.
 Make sure both are present.

-## Convention

-- All tests should follow the nomenclature: `[command]: <test description>...`
-- When the test is expected to fail, start the test description with "Try to..."
-- When the test is to give a non obvious output, it should be put in parenthesis at the end of the title

-Examples:

-* `@test "create: Create the default container"`
-* `@test "rm: Try to remove a non-existent container"`

-- All the tests start with a clean system (no images or containers) to make sure that there are no dependencies between tests and they are really isolated.
-Use the `setup()` and `teardown()` functions for that purpose.

 ## How to run the tests

 First, make sure you have all the dependencies installed.